gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The build environment configuration is honoured by both daemon and non-daemon build executions.
 However, when configuring build environment settings we strongly recommend the use of the Gradle daemon on development machines, to avoid the performance penalty of starting an additional JVM on each build execution.

 #### Use an init script to define common build components
-Using a [Gradle init script](http://gradle.org/docs/nightly/userguide/init_scripts.html), it is possible to configure standard plugins, define standard repositories or apply certain common conventions across a wide range of builds.
+Using a [Gradle init script](http://gradle.org/docs/nightly/userguide/init_scripts.html), it is possible to configure standard plugins, define standard repositories or apply certain common conventions across a wide range of projects.
 This feature makes it easy to use a particular standard plugin in a project without the hassle of configuring the build script classpath.

 Init scripts are very flexible, and may be applied to a single build execution, to all builds run by a particular user, or to all builds executed by a particular Gradle installation.
 In Gradle 1.0 it is now possible to have [multiple init scripts](http://gradle.org/docs/nightly/userguide/init_scripts.html#N15350) specified, which will be applied to your build environment in a well-defined order.